Robert-Xsa/Practical_Assignment_MomoPay/README.md

 To run the codes of this repository follow the following steps;
--Install python in your computer
+-  Install python in your computer
 -Create a folder on your local computer and inside it create a virtual environment by runing the following command; python -m venv myenv
 -Activate your virtual environment by running; myenv\Scripts\activate -Install the dependencies listed in a requirements.txt file by running the following command; pip install -r requirements.txt